Koromix/rygel/web/koffi.dev/pages/variables.md

 console.log(koffi.decode(my_string, 'const char *', 3)) // Prints "foo"
 ```

-> [!NOTE]
-> In Koffi 2.2 and earlier versions, the length argument is only used to decode strings and is ignored otherwise.

 # Encode to C memory

-*New in Koffi 2.6*

 Use `koffi.encode()` to encode JS values into C symbols or pointers, which are represented by BigInt numbers.